Building RedwoodJS E-commerce Apps with Shopify and StepZen

 Transcript

 [00:00:37.21] - Lucia Cerchie Yeah.
-So I'm Lucia Searchi.
-I'm a software engineer at Stepzen, and I've gotten involved very recently, and I'm super excited to be exploring the jamstack applications of it, especially with live streams like these.
+So I'm Lucia Cerchie.
+I'm a software engineer at StepZen, and I've gotten involved very recently, and I'm super excited to be exploring the JAMstack applications of it, especially with live streams like these.

 [00:00:52.16] - Anthony Campolo Totally.
 Yeah.
 And I am Anthony Campolo.
-I did one of these a couple weeks ago, and I'm really excited to get back in it, and I did a solo stream, but this time Lucia and I are going to do.
-We're going to do actually a bunch of these where one of us is going to lead the other through a project.
-If you've ever watched something like a Learn with Jason or those kind of streams where you have one person they.
-They call like a navigator and then driver, right?
+I did one of these a couple weeks ago, and I'm really excited to get back in it.
+I did a solo stream, but this time Lucia and I are going to do a bunch of these where one of us is going to lead the other through a project.
+If you've ever watched something like Learn With Jason, or those kinds of streams where you have one person they call the navigator and then the driver, right?

 [00:01:21.26] - Lucia Cerchie Yeah.
 Pair programming definition.